Cathalinaheart/AO3-Tone-Marks/README.md

 Audio guide support is currently in progress.
 Not every word has audio at this point that can be linked.

 ## Contributing
-If you would like to help contribute tone marks for fandoms that are not yet supported, you can do that in the google sheet <a href="https://docs.google.com/spreadsheets/d/1cfmiVdMwXTU4EgG45kow9MKWMOSwmiShX5iO50bmwmU/edit?usp=sharing">here</a>
+If you would like to help contribute tone marks for fandoms that are not yet supported, you can do that in the google sheet <a href="https://docs.google.com/spreadsheets/d/1cfmiVdMwXTU4EgG45kow9MKWMOSwmiShX5iO50bmwmU/edit?usp=sharing">here</a>.

 ## Issues
 If you spot an issue like missing tone marks, please let me know either by submitting an issue here or reaching out to me on twitter/tumblr @cathalinaheart or via email cathalinaheart {at} gmail.com.

-###### Currenlty known
+###### Currenlty Known
-- The Download, Chapter Index and Bookmark button do not work while the script is running
+- The Download, Chapter Index and Bookmark button do not work while the audio guide version is running

 ## Other
 ###### Underline Replacements